dsc-courses/dsc10-2023-wi/syllabus.md

 keyboard) and a stable internet connection to participate in this course.
 UCSD has a Laptop Loaner program which may be helpful, but you should also contact us if you have any concerns about access to technology.
 You will not need a webcam for this course.
-Most students bring a computer to lecture, and a computer will be necessary to attend discussion section.
+Most students bring a computer to lecture, and a computer or tablet will be necessary to attend discussion section.

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

 - **EdStem:** We'll be using EdStem as our course message and discussion board.
 More details are in the [Communication](#communication-) section below.
-If you didn't already get an invitation, [join here](https://edstem.org/us/join/TqQEZA).
+If you didn't already get an invitation, [join here]( https://edstem.org/us/join/byz2en).

-- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/443300).
+- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/484381 ).
 This is where all of your grades will live as well.
 If you didn't already get an invitation to our Gradescope course, reach out to the instructors on EdStem.